BISHOP BOUMAN TO LEAD ELCA EVANGELICAL OUTREACH AND CONGREGATIONAL MISSION

 For Lutherans in the United States, the office of bishop is not a very powerful one.
 One person recently opined that the main power that a bishop in the Evangelical Lutheran Church in America has is to approve letters of call issued by congregations seeking a new pastor.

+I don’t know if that is really true, but I do believe that a bishop has enormous power that can be exercised in a very significant way if the bishop has the courage to use it.
 That power is in the area of providing leadership in setting the course for a synod.
 The bishop can influence many by making a case for moving in a particular direction because there are many who seek that kind of leadership.
 James MacGregor Burns in his book called Leadership described that sort of power as “transformational power.”
 Translated into our setting, that kind of power is able to set the course for the entire synod and summon our greatest and most passionate efforts to see the vision become a reality.

 While our bishop has been criticized by some for taking politically-charged stands on issues such as the ordination of gay clergy and immigration, I believe he has done a good job at supporting and encouraging all our clergy and laity to focus on the true center of the church’s mission in the world.
 He has lifted up the challenge to reclaim the Great Commission as the main agenda for our efforts as a synod, and many of us have stepped forward to meet it.

 I hope and I pray that the new bishop we elect next February will be more than just a “maintenance bishop” elected to take over as Captain of the “M.N.Y.S.
 Titanic.”
 Our synod may at times have looked a lot like a sinking ship, but I believe that God still has plans for us in Metro New York.
 I am convinced that our efforts can make an enormous difference not just for the Lutheran churches in Metro New York but throughout the United States.
+Under Bishop Bouman’s leadership in his new post, we will have a strong ally in our work of making the Great Commission a reality.
+May God bless him and us through him.

 With Love,